300 Hour Yoga Teacher Training in Chiang Mai

-During the 500 Hour Yoga Teacher Training in Thailand over a duration of 51 days, students will enjoy a well-deserved rest day each week.
-On this day, the school thoughtfully organizes an excursion or sightseeing activity for everyone to relish.
-The selected destinations offer a variety of options, such as visiting local waterfalls, exploring forest monasteries, engaging with elephants in a sanctuary (without riding involved), or visiting Thailand’s highest peak, Doi Inthanon.
+During the 300 Hour Yoga Teacher Training in Thailand over 28 days, students will have a well-deserved rest day each week.
+On this day, the school thoughtfully arranges an excursion or sightseeing activity for everyone.
+The selected destinations includes various options, such as visits to local waterfalls, forest monasteries, an elephant sanctuary (with no riding involved), or a trip to Thailand’s highest peak, Doi Inthanon.

-Please note that the chosen destination may be subject to change or modification due to adverse weather conditions or if local authorities restrict visiting certain places during specific months.
-In such instances, alternative options will be arranged for all participants.
+It is worth noting that the chosen destination might be subject to change or modification in the event of adverse weather conditions or if local authorities restrict visiting certain places during specific months.
+In such cases, alternative options will be for all participants.

 » Yoga Asana: Traditional Hatha Yoga